 - 𝐓𝐒𝐇 𝐑𝐞𝐜𝐞𝐩𝐭𝐨𝐫 𝐁𝐥𝐨𝐜𝐤𝐢𝐧𝐠 𝐀𝐧𝐭𝐢𝐛𝐨𝐝𝐲: just like the name says, it blocks your TSH receptors.
 If TSH is unable to bind to its receptor, then we see low levels of thyroid hormones (5).

 - 𝐓𝐡𝐲𝐫𝐨𝐠𝐥𝐨𝐛𝐮𝐥𝐢𝐧 𝐀𝐧𝐭𝐢𝐛𝐨𝐝𝐲: thyroglobulin is a protein that iodine molecules will attach to.
-When these antibodies are present, it interferes with the actual production of thyroid hormones.
+When these antibodies are present, they interfere with the actual production of thyroid hormones.
 Although it can lead to hypothyroidism symptoms, it is actually more commonly seen in differentiated thyroid cancer (6)

 - 𝐓𝐒𝐇 𝐑𝐞𝐜𝐞𝐩𝐭𝐨𝐫 𝐒𝐭𝐢𝐦𝐮𝐥𝐚𝐭𝐢𝐧𝐠 𝐀𝐧𝐭𝐢𝐛𝐨𝐝𝐲: these antibodies can stimulate your thyroid cells even without TSH being around.
 These antibodies are commonly elevated in patients with Graves’ Disease (5).

-The most interesting part about these antibodies is that there can be overlap.
-For example, many might think that anti-TPO antibody is exclusively found in patients with Hashimoto’s Disease, but it can also be present in patients with Graves’ Disease.
-Although the presence of anti-TPO is not needed to make a Graves disease diagnosis, it is important to understand all the ways in which antibodies can impact thyroid health and ultimately thyroid hormone production.
+The most exciting part about these antibodies is that there can be overlap.
+For example, many might think that anti-TPO antibody is only present in patients with Hashimoto’s Disease, but it can also be present in patients with Graves’ Disease.
+Although anti-TPO is not needed to diagnose Graves, it is essential to understand how antibodies can impact thyroid health and, ultimately, thyroid hormone production.
 Measuring thyroid antibodies should be done at least once a year to help measure treatment and its efficacy.
-If you have an autoimmune condition, you will always have thyroid antibodies, but the goal of supporting your immune system and thyroid is to help reduce those numbers and protect your thyroid for as long as possible.
+If you have an autoimmune condition, you will always have thyroid antibodies.
+Still, supporting your immune system and thyroid aims to help reduce those numbers and protect your thyroid for as long as possible.

 - U.S. Department of Health and Human Services.
 (2021, June 1).
 Hashimoto’s disease.
 National Institute of Diabetes and Digestive and Kidney Diseases.
 Retrieved June 12, 2022, from https://www.niddk.nih.gov/health-information/endocrine-diseases/hashimotos-disease